reactgraphqlacademy/thinking-in-react/README.md

 ## Teaching method

-1. Collaborative learning environment & pair programming.
-   - Rooms with small groups
-   - Work together, discuss, help each other.
-2. We try to foster critical thinking.
+1. We try to foster critical thinking.
    - ⬆️ Discovery ⬇️ Instruction
-3. We don’t explain everything you need to know before the exercise:
+2. We don’t explain everything you need to know before the exercise:
    - Learn by doing (and teaching ;)
    - The exercise is meant to help you build a mental model